puma13992/cinematography/README.md

   ![Browse all glossary items](/documentation/features/glossary-unauthenticated.png)

-  - If there are no movies, this is displayed to the users.
+  - If there are no glossary items, this is displayed to the users.

   ![Empty glossary](/documentation/features/empty-glossary-unauthenticated.png)